 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments, writing moderation and observations indicate significantly improved oral language among disadvantaged pupils.
-This is evident when triangulated with other sources of evidence, including engagement in

-1 lessons, book scrutiny and ongoing formative assessment.
+This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 Improved parental engagement with reading.
-Parents will listen to children read more at home Engagement with home learning will result in increased fluency in reading and number.
+Parents will listen to children read more at home due to the individualised support during the Early Years.
+Engagement with home learning will result in increased fluency in reading.
 Intended outcome Success criteria Improved reading, writing and maths attainment among disadvantaged pupils.
-This will be measured through keyword, phonics and standardised tests Pupil Progress meeting reports will articulate the progress made and next steps Outcomes across the school (in standardised tests) will show that disadvantaged children are making progress in line with their non-disadvantaged peers.
+This will be measured through half termly phonic assessments, termly teacher assessments and PIXL assessments.
+Pupil Progress meeting reports will articulate the progress made and next steps Outcomes across the school will show that disadvantaged children are making progress in line with their non-disadvantaged peers.
 Continue to support engagement and provide access to enrichment experiences for learning they would not usually experience including local trips, learning musical instruments and extracurricular clubs.
-All Pupil Premium children will take part in extracurricular clubs or opportunities and experiences to represent the school.
-Improve number sense and fluency Pupils eligible for PP rapidly develop improved number and calculation skills, measured through internal data analysis against prior attainment, including interventions and NFER tests.
+All Pupil Premium children will take part in an extracurricular club or opportunities and experiences to represent the school.
+All pupil Premium children will access a paid for club over the year.
+Improve number sense and fluency through the Mastering Number program.
+Pupils eligible for disadvantaged rapidly develop improved number and calculation skills, measured through internal data analysis against prior attainment, including interventions and PIXL tests.
 Attendance of disadvantaged pupils has improved and the number of persistent absentees has reduced.
 There will be a reduction in the number of persistent absentees.
-64% (14/22) of persistent absentees were disadvantaged pupils in the year 2021-2022, 53% 9/17 of persistent absentees were disadvantaged pupils in the year 2022-2023.
-Attendance of disadvantaged pupils is above 95%.
-In the year 2021-2022 it was 88.4% In the year 2022-2023 it was 89.4% The social and emotional needs of disadvantaged children will be supported to enable them to make Children's well-being needs are met and ELSA / Play Therapy evidences pupils making good progress in positive behaviour for learning choices and be happy in school.
+64% (14/22) of persistent absentees were disadvantaged pupils in the year 2021-2022, 53% (9/17) of persistent absentees were disadvantaged pupils in the year 2022-2023.
+45% (9/20) of persistent absentees were disadvantaged pupils in the year 2023-2024.
+End of year attendance target for disadvantaged pupils is above 95%.
+In the year 2021-2022 it was 88.4%

+In the year 2022-2023 it was 89.4% In the year 2023-2024 it was 90.5% The social and emotional needs of disadvantaged children will be supported to enable them to make positive behaviour for learning choices and be happy in school.
 Secure, positive relationships between staff, children and parents lead to improved opportunities and outcomes.

-managing emotions, self-regulation and attitudes to learning.
+Children's well-being needs are met through strong relationships with staff in school.
+ELSA / Play Therapy evidences pupils making good progress in managing emotions, self-regulation and attitudes to learning.
 Improved engagement in lessons based on teacher observations.
 Children will use strategies taught to ensure they are accessing the curriculum.
 All children make good progress from their relative starting points.